 #2: Guest Accommodation

 Many finished basements make stunning in-law or guest accommodation, so if your exquisite new Mill Creek Manor home will frequently host visiting family members, there are few better options than a glorious private suite with its own exit to the outdoors.
-Typically, basements have enough space to incorporate a bedroom, small living area,
+Typically, basements have enough space to incorporate a bedroom, small living area, fully equipped bathroom and even a kitchenette, as well as offering a small area of unfinished storage space for the homeowner.

 #3: Home Office

 Having a home office is becoming increasingly popular as the gig economy grows and employers allow more and more telecommuting to take place.
-It’s more practical and convenient than having a workspace outside your
+It’s more practical and convenient than having a workspace outside your home, and gives you somewhere to escape to when you need to concentrate.

 Locating your office in the basement has the added advantage of separating the area from the rest of the home, which minimizes distractions, and the cost of outfitting the space is typically far lower than renting a separate office.
 You can also set up your computer, printer and other office equipment without needing to move it constantly.

 Most free house plans don’t include a basement area, but that doesn’t mean you can’t add one in.
-Even empty-nesters buying into our high-end Vining Mill community could benefit from the extra space offered by a
+Even empty-nesters buying into our high-end Vining Mill community could benefit from the extra space offered by a beautiful finished basement.
+Ask your Saddlebrook new home specialist what the options are for the lot you have your eye on, and you’ll be pleasantly surprised by the suggestions she comes up with.

 For more information on buying a new home with a superb finished basement, please contact Saddlebrook Properties at (865) 966-8700 to schedule a free consultation.